-In addition, if you follow a carb-restricted diet over the long term, it’s likely you’ll only see short-term results from doing so.
-This is because restricting calories from carbs can cause you to feel tired and sluggish – things you don’t want to be feeling while you’re working out hard.
+In addition, if you follow a carb-restricted diet in the long term, it’s likely that you’ll only see short-term results.
+This is because restricting calories from carbs can cause you to feel tired and sluggish, which are things you don’t want when you’re working out hard.

-Since all foods fit into a healthy diet, you can enjoy the occasional treat such as french fries or cupcakes.
-However, make sure to keep these treats occasional and not part of your everyday routine.
+As all foods fit into a healthy diet, you can enjoy the occasional treat such as French fries or cupcakes.
+However, you should make sure you keep these treats occasional and don’t let them become part of your everyday routine.

 The Bottom Line

-The main thing to remember about a diet for runners is that you should eat foods that give you the energy necessary to complete your workouts but still allow you to pay attention to quantities so you don’t overeat.
+The main thing to remember about a diet for runners is that you should eat foods that give you the necessary energy to complete your workouts while still allowing you to pay attention to quantities so you don’t over- or undereat.